letscontrolit/ESPEasy/docs/source/Participate/PlatformIO.rst

 6. To update your local code after the PR has been updated on github, repeat step **3.** and **4.** within the branch created in step **2.** active (``git checkout pulls/<prnumber>``).

 .. warning::
-    This method does not enable or allow to contribute to that PR, that requires a different, somewhat more complicated, procedure, documented in a next paragraph.
+    This method does not enable or allow to contribute to that PR, that requires a different, somewhat more complicated, procedure, not documented here though available in the Github documentation.